top of page

 • A change in appetite

-These symptoms can overlap with a lot of other things, so you’re not diagnosing anything here, but they’re still a reason to pause and check in with a provider.
+These symptoms can overlap with many other conditions, so you’re not diagnosing anything here.
+However, they’re still a reason to pause and check in with a provider.

 The Importance of Consistent Monitoring

 If you’re supplementing long-term, it’s smart to recheck labs periodically.
-You’re aiming for a healthy range, and you’re trying to avoid swinging too low or too high.
+You’re aiming for a healthy range and trying to avoid swinging too low or too high.

 Specialized Care for Cardiovascular Health